 Dr. A.Y.
 (Aaron) Ding

-Dr. Aaron Ding is leading the Cyber-Physical Intelligence (CPI) Lab in the Department of Engineering Systems and Services at TU Delft.
-He is currently Asst Professor at TU Delft with BKO, and Adjunct Professor (permanent) in Computer Science at the University of Helsinki with over 12 years of R&D (full-time employment) across EU, UK and USA.
+Dr. Aaron Ding is leading the Cyber-Physical Intelligence (CPI) Lab in the Dept. Engineering Systems and Services at TU Delft.
+As a Tenured Asst Professor (UD1) at TU Delft and Adjunct Professor (permanent) in Computer Science at the University of Helsinki, he has over 14 years of R&D experience across EU, UK and USA.
 Prior to TU Delft, he has worked at TU Munich with Joerg Ott, at Columbia University with Henning Schulzrinne, at University of Cambridge with Jon Crowcroft.
-He obtained undergrad MSc and PhD all with distinctions from the Department of Computer Science (Birthplace of Linux) at the University of Helsinki.
+He obtained undergrad MSc and PhD all with distinctions from the Department of Computer Science (Linux birthplace) at the University of Helsinki.
 His PhD is supervised by Prof. Sasu Tarkoma and Prof. Jon Crowcroft at Cambridge.
-As funded by the Nokia Foundation, vital part of his PhD programme is completed at University of Cambridge and at Columbia University in New York.
+As funded by Nokia Foundation, vital part of his PhD programme is completed physically at University of Cambridge and at Columbia University in New York.

 For new updates, please check his TU Delft homepage.

 - + 31 15 27 85659

 Engineering Systems and Services